leonardo-racic/fish-a-fiche/README.md

 ## Tools for the project

-(Check out the venv/virtual environment in order to get the exact version of each module and interpreter)
 - Python language used with the Flask application
+- Python modules used in the project (cf requirements.txt)
-- HTML & CSS (current's project imposed condition)
+- HTML & CSS (current's project imposed condition) & internal JavaScript

 ## To-do list

-- Handle user authentication by hashing, storing account information, and handling the home page according to the user's account status (logged, not connected yet, etc.)
+- Handle user authentication by hashing, storing account information, and handling the home page according to the user's account status (logged, not connected yet, etc.). *STATUS WIP*
-- Create a HTML website that helps creating cheat-sheets using markdown (or a custom dialect) and that helps previewing the cheat-sheets before publishing
+- Create a HTML website that helps creating cheat-sheets using markdown (or a custom dialect) and that helps previewing the cheat-sheets before publishing. *PREVIEWING WIP*
-- Handle user profiles with their own cheat-sheets by displaying their username, description, said localisation, pronouns, languages, user icon, cheat-sheets, their favorite cheat-sheets...
+- Handle user profiles with their own cheat-sheets by displaying their username, description, said localisation, pronouns, languages, user icon, cheat-sheets, their favorite cheat-sheets... *ALMOST DONE*
-- Create the Cheat-Sheet Market (CSM), a web-page that helps the user find their desired cheat-sheet through a rough categorization of cheat-sheets by their domains and popularity, by a search bar, etc.
+- Create the Cheat-Sheet Market (CSM), a web-page that helps the user find their desired cheat-sheet through a rough categorization of cheat-sheets by their domains and popularity, by a search bar, etc. *WIP*
-- Handle Cheat-Sheet Posts (CSP) in which there is the rendered version of the cheat-sheet, that people can eventually like, favorite, comment and discuss under it (or on an extract if possible).
+- Handle Cheat-Sheet Posts (CSP) in which there is the rendered version of the cheat-sheet, that people can eventually like, favorite, comment and discuss under it (or on an extract if possible). *WIP*
-- Documentations for each file employed in the project
+- Documentations for each file employed in the project. *WIP*

 ## Dependencies

 - Flask, and its own dependencies (Jinja...)
-- Python 3, including venv
+- Python 3 and the modules used

- ## bug fixing

-when you save your profile, you are redirected to /profile/username instead of /profile/usertoken